 The labour involved in the printing process included 1 technician to monitor the function of the printer, a team of 7 people to install the building components on-site and a team of 10 specialists to take care of mechanical and electrical engineering.
 As a result, the labour cost was cut by more than 50% compared to the conventional buildings of similar size.

-It has been built using a locally manufactured 3D printer and regular construction materials such as cement, gypsum, sand with special adhesives.
+It has been built using a locally manufactured 3D printer and regular construction materials such as cement, gypsum, and sand with special adhesives.
 The foundation used both conventional and 3D printing methods, while the roof slabs were made of conventional construction materials.
-The walls are casted by the printer.
+The walls are cast by the printer.
 The curves and different shapes of the building are printed quite accurately.
-It was built with 50 percent less manpower and 60 percent less construction waste.
+It was built with 50 per cent less manpower and 60 per cent less construction waste.
 It meets the sustainability requirements and the green building standards.

-It has been already proved that 3D printed buildings are very cost-effective compared to the conventionally constructed buildings.
-The waste generated by 3D printed buildings is almost 60% less than that generated in the conventionally constructed buildings.
-3D printed buildings use much less labour than that required for the conventionally constructed buildings.
+It has been already proved that 3D-printed buildings are very cost-effective compared to conventionally constructed buildings.
+The waste generated by 3D-printed buildings is almost 60% less than that generated in the conventionally constructed buildings.
+3D-printed buildings use much less labour than that required for conventionally constructed buildings.
 The pace of the construction using 3D printing is much faster than the conventional methods thereby accelerating the delivery times of the buildings.
-3D printed buildings on-site use very fewer materials manufactured away from the site thereby reducing the transportation cost and saving the fuels and natural resources.
-The human errors are almost nil in the 3D printed buildings.
+3D printed buildings on-site use very few materials manufactured away from the site thereby reducing the transportation cost and saving the fuels and natural resources.
+Human errors are almost nil in the 3D-printed buildings.

 Dubai is known for its glamorous architecture and innovative engineering in the building industry.
-To continue the trend, Dubai government and Municipality are working towards making Dubai a hub for 3D printing technology and become a leading global centre of 3D printing.
-They are setting rules and regulations for 3D printed buildings.
-Dubai aims to construct 25 percent of the future buildings using 3D printing by 2030.
-Plans are now in the pipeline for the world’s first 3D printed skyscraper.
-Dubai is set to be a world leader for showcasing 3D printing construction techniques.
+To continue the trend, the Dubai government and Municipality are working towards making Dubai a hub for 3D printing technology and becoming a leading global centre of 3D printing.
+They are setting rules and regulations for 3D-printed buildings.
+Dubai aims to construct 25 per cent of the future buildings using 3D printing by 2030.
+Plans are now in the pipeline for the world’s first 3D-printed skyscraper.
+Dubai is set to be a world leader in showcasing 3D printing construction techniques.